The Tribunal’s decision

 Disputes Tribunal Act 1988, s 19

 The referee can make different types of orders.
-For example, the referee can:
+The most common order is for one party to pay money to the other, but the referee can also:

 - order one party to deliver goods to the other (for example, if goods have been paid for and not delivered)